cyuancheng/Job_Description_Screen/README.md

 # Job_Description_Screen
-This is a small project to screen the key words in data scientist job description
+This is a small project to screen the key words in data scientist job description with NLP